 And this is our list of “Must Taste” while on the island:

 Tsitsibira: A pure Corfiot drink, free of preservatives..
 It is made from fresh lemon juice, sugar and pepper-roots imported from India or China.
-Very similar taste to ginger beer.
+Very similar taste to the ginger beer.

 Noumboulo: Made from fillet of pork marinated in wine and spices, wrapped in animal intestines and smoked for 30 days.